charltonaustin/blog-entries/editing/applications-integrating-on-the-database.md

 While the overhead is often real, it is minimal compared to the pain caused when you want to pull the two processes apart later.
 However, I find that people often fight against having two databases from the start.
 They see the immediate pain, and either don't know (or can't see) the pain of the future.
-If they know and then discount the pain, they maybe overly discounting future pain.
+If they know and then discount the immediate pain, they may be overly discounting future pain.
 There is a name for this sort of bias, it is called [hyperbolic discounting](https://en.wikipedia.org/wiki/Hyperbolic_discounting).
 Regardless, sometimes you decide that you are going to have a single database for multiple processes.
 Maybe it is because recreating many data models isn't your idea of fun.